 More information on Empowering Girls to Learn and Earn

 Generations of Mozambican girls have suffered from a system that prioritises the education of boys.
 Girls are less likely to complete primary school, and far fewer women are able to read and write than their male counterparts.

 Since 2001, VSO has been supporting the government and local partners to improve the quality of education in Mozambique amid significant challenges: high drop-out rates, rampant teacher absenteeism and lack of resources including facilities and teaching and learning materials.

 With our aim of serving the most marginalised people in society, VSO is focusing on girls in its education programme in Mozambique.
-Our aim, through projects such as the Girls' Education Challenge, is to create an enabling, gender-sensitive school and community environment.
+The Girls' Education Challenge creates an enabling, gender-sensitive school and community environment.

 - 234 teachers and 663 school council members trained in gender responsive training curriculums